 Mobile crushing plant can penetrate into the front line of operation and realise on-site crushing of materials, which significantly reduces the cost of material transfer and site constraints.
-Faced with diverse material characteristics, capacity requirements, and operating environments, mobile crushing plants have developed a rich variety of types.
-According to the different crushing principles, core structures and walking modes, mobile crushing plants can be divided into three mainstream types: jaw, impact, and cone, as well as two major walking systems: crawler and tyre.
+Faced with diverse material characteristics, capacity requirements and operating environments, mobile crushing plants have developed a rich variety of types.
+However, many customers are faced with the following dilemma:

-In this article, we will introduce the differences and applicability of different types of mobile crushing plants from the dimensions of technical principles, application scenarios, and performance characteristics.
+According to the different crushing principles, core structures and walking modes, mobile crushing plants can be divided into three mainstream types: jaw, impact and cone, as well as two major walking systems: crawler and tyre.
+In this article, we will introduce the differences and applicability of different types of mobile crushing plants from the dimensions of technical principles, application scenarios and performance characteristics.

 The core of a mobile crushing plant is the crushing host it carries, and different crushing principles determine its best material, crushing stage and final product characteristics.
 According to the type of crushing machine, it can be classified into the following three types: